-Play In A Week has been held in the southeast of England for 19 years, and is open to all.
+Play In A Week is held in the southeast of England and is now in its 22nd year!

 Starting on a Monday morning each July, between 40 and 50 enthusiastic and talented participants, a raft of volunteer helpers, along with a team of specialist professionals start work at the Nomad Theatre in East Horsley.